Australian Citizenship Test Pass Rate & Statistics (2026)

 Key Takeaways

-- The overall pass rate is approximately 67% as of 2024, down from around 80% before the values section was introduced in November 2020
+- The per-sitting pass rate is in the mid-60s (68.0% in 2021, 63.7% in 2022, 65.4% in 2023 to 31 Aug), down from ~80–87% before the values section was introduced in November 2020

-All 280 practice questions, 16 mock exams, category‑specific tests, the full study guide, and 13 language options — free to start.
+All 280 practice questions, 16 mock exams, category-specific tests, the full study guide, and 13 language options, free to start.
 Join the prepared majority who pass.

 You may also find these guides helpful: Values Questions Guide • How to Pass First Time • What Happens If You Fail